jamesmarriott/react-tic-tac-animate/README.md

 ### To Do

-Fake Loader with animate in / out
 Restart button - float in
-Draw animation of some kind
+Draw animation - make better
 Make words version for teachers

 ### Extras